-According to CureJoy, pickle juice may help with treating restless leg syndrome, though the reasons why are still a bit unclear — the high concentration of electrolytes may have a role in soothing those symptoms.
+According to the Farmer's Almanac, pickle juice is a traditional folk remedy that can help with treating restless leg syndrome, though the reasons why are still a bit unclear.
+The high concentration of electrolytes may have a role in soothing those symptoms.

 Probiotics are microorganisms that offer lots of benefits when consumed, Healthline reports.
 These beneficial bacteria offer all sorts of health perks, from better skin to increased cardiovascular health, and cultured foods like pickles are teeming with the lovely little bugs.
 There is a caveat though: according to Healthline, pickles fermented in vinegar don't have probiotic effects, so for maximum health benefits, choose pickles fermented in a brine of salt and water.